jumba23/chat-app/README.md

 # Chat App
-Chat App is a web application built with a React front-end and Node.js back-end.
+Chat App is a web application built with a React frontend and Node.js backend.
 Socket.io is used for communication between frontend and backend

 Try out the live version here: [Chat App](https://chat-app-fullstack-mern.herokuapp.com/)